Mexican duck

 The Mexican duck (Anas diazi) is a species of dabbling duck that breeds in Mexico and the southwestern United States.

 Distribution and habitat

 Most of the population is resident, but some northern birds migrate south to Mexico in winter.
 The species also occurs widely, but in limited numbers, in Colorado in all seasons and there are photographs of birds referable to this taxon from Utah, Wyoming, Nebraska, and Montana.

-It is a bird of most wetlands, including ponds and rivers, and usually feeds by dabbling for plant food or grazing.
-It nests usually on a river bank, but not always particularly near water.

-Diet

-Mexican ducks are fond of the green shoots of alfafa and feed at night on irrigated fields.
+Mexican Ducks reside in almost all aquatic habitats.